MIDAS Knowledge Base

 When you use our self-service tool, it will offer you one or more of the following options (depending upon your MIDAS software version and current configuration):

-NOTE: If moving to a different MySQL server, you will first need to export your existing MIDAS MySQL database(s) from your current server, and then import them into your new MySQL server before using this tool.
+NOTE: If moving to a different MySQL/MariaDB server, you will first need to export your existing MIDAS database(s) from the current server, and then import them into your new database server before using this tool.

 Modify the outgoing email settings my MIDAS usesSelecting this option will allow you to update the outgoing email settings your MIDAS system uses for sending email.

-Once you've moved everything across, you'll then need to use our self-service tool to update the following settings in your midasglobal.dat file:
+Once you've moved everything across, you'll then need to use our self-service tool to update the following settings in your midas.dat or midasglobal.dat file:

 Add/Change Proxy Server URLIf your server connects to the internet via a proxy, you can specify the address of the proxy server your MIDAS system should use when establishing external connections (i.e. to check for updates).
 If your server doesn't connect via a proxy, leave this field empty.